 Providing a list of your accomplishment to your supervisor when asking for a higher salary or a promotion (or including on your resume when applying for a new job) supports your request for a better title/salary/benefits.
 Additionally, Kangdani pointed out that if you ever need a self-esteem boost, you can open the document and look at all the amazing things you have accomplished.

 Overall, coming prepared to any negotiation is key.
 Knowing your worth and having a set amount you want to ask for (and know what the minimum is that you are willing to take) is vital to coming out with what you want.
 One thing that was pushed beyond anything else at LABJ’s Women’s Council was not being afraid to stand up and speak up.
 And of course, support your fellow women in their own careers!

 “Find your posse,” Kehler pushed.
 “Find your tribe.”

-Sarah Phelan, MSJ, has 10 years of experience working as a strategic marketing, business development, communications, public relations and social media professional.
-She enjoys developing strategic initiatives to grow business and discovering new and effective ways of conveying messages to targeted…Learn More
+Sarah Phelan, MSJ, has over 10 years of experience working as a strategic marketing, business development, communications, public relations and social media professional.
+She enjoys developing strategic initiatives to grow business and discovering new and effective ways of conveying messages to…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More